VirtusLab/git-machete/docs/source/cli/github.rst

     If ``.git/info/milestone`` file is present, its contents (a single number --- milestone id) are used as milestone.
     If ``.git/info/reviewers`` file is present, its contents (one GitHub login per line) are used to set reviewers.

+    The subject of the first unique commit of the branch is used as PR title.
     If ``.git/info/description`` or ``.github/pull_request_template.md`` file is present, its contents are used as PR description.
+    Otherwise (or if ``machete.github.forceDescriptionFromCommitMessage``) is set, PR description is taken from message body of the first unique commit of the branch.

     If the newly-created PR is stacked atop another PR, the actual PR description posted to GitHub will be prepended with the following header: